HathHub/Openmod-Database-Example/README.md

     - No additional configuration is needed for this example.

 4. **Database Setup:**
-    - Ensure you have a database configured according to the connection string in your `appsettings.json` or equivalent configuration file.
+    - Ensure you have a database configured according to the connection string in your `config.yaml`.

 # Config.yaml